-Image: Constraint of the state of the stat
+Image: A state of the stat

 A warning against drinking the water carried by the vehicle for cleaning the vehicle and flushing out the mixer.
 The accumulation of substances onto the equipment and into the water may result in serious internal injuries if warning is not heeded.